Watergate Committee hearings may be both an inspiration and a hard act to follow

 A different crime in a different time

 The current goals of the Jan.
 6 committee (called by some the 1-6 committee and by others the J-6) are clearly quite different.
-They committee is not as evenly balance between the parties and the regions of the country as the Watergate panel was, largely because it was not established in a spirit of cooperation between the parties.
+The committee is not as evenly balanced between the parties and the regions of the country as the Watergate panel was, largely because it was not established in a spirit of cooperation between the parties.

 The idea of an independent investigating body like the one that followed the terrorist attacks of 2001 had strong public backing and bipartisan support in the House.
 But it was scuttled by a Republican filibuster in the Senate.
 Mitch McConnell, the GOP's Senate leader, called such a commission a "purely political exercise" that would neither learn anything new nor "promote healing" — adding: "Frankly, I do not believe it is even designed to."